Can I Switch from Medicare Advantage to Medicare Supplement (Medigap)?

 Loss of Extra Benefits

-Many Medicare Advantage plans include dental, vision, hearing and wellness benefits that aren't covered by Original Medicare and Medigap.
+Many Medicare Advantage plans include benefits like dental and vision coverage that Original Medicare and Medigap don't cover.
 You'll lose these extra benefits when switching to Medigap and would need to buy separate coverage or pay out-of-pocket for these services.

 hospital icon